 It is the classic form that makes this collection so emblematic.
 Therefore, if you are a fan of Montegrappa’s classics, you have probably noticed that Mia has a similar DNA to Miya that has already become a classic in Montegrappa’s track record.
 Even though these two are quite similar, there are some fine details that make the Montegrappa Mia an original collection.

-Three unique patterns create the Montegrappa Mia in such a colourful manner – Spice Explosion, Meteor Showering and Adriatic Sea.
+Five unique patterns create the Montegrappa Mia in such a colourful way – Spice Explosion, Meteor Showering, Adriatic Sea, Flaming Heart, and Very Peri.
 However, one can imagine each pattern in many other ways because there are no boundaries imagination can’t overcome.

 Now, let’s move to the features and see what you get from this collection.
 In terms of shape, as we said above, it has the same silhouette as the Miya 450.
 Regarding its design, here we find some differences: the cap’s ring is engraved only with “Montegrappa” and has a polished finish with no decorations on it and is narrower than the one on Miya 450.